sophi-4/Snow/README.md

 ## New_snowww

-I have added a rotation function.
-When mouse is pressed the shapes that make up the snowflake are rotated multiple times to create an alternate shape.
+I have aletered the radians function, to enable the snowflakes to rotate multiple times to create alternate shapes from the initial design (as shown in the images below).

-I have changed the 'snow.rotate radians' function' for the shaes that create the snowflake to rotate multiple time in order to create different shapes
+I have changed the 'snow.rotate (radians...)' function for the shapes that create the snowflake to rotate multiple times in order to create different shapes

 ---
 ```